mrdotss/cold-automation-forensic/README.md

 ## Overview

- **CAF (Cold Automation Forensic)**, a web application designed to streamline the remote acquisition of data from Android devices.
+ **CAF (Cold Automation Forensic)**, a web application (with Django 5) designed to streamline the remote acquisition of data from Android devices.

 ## Getting Started